-We are thrilled to announce that the Lake Prize for 2015 will be open for submissions from July 1 – August 31, 2015.
+Lake Prize submissions will be open July 1 – August 31, 2016.
 Entries will be a flat rate of $5—only one entry per person.
-One winner will be selected for each category, and they will receive $500 and publication in Issue 20 (Winter 2016).
-Two runners-up will be selected for both categories, and they will each receive $100 and publication in Issue 20 (Winter 2016).
+One winner will be selected for each category, and they will receive $300 and publication in the Winter 2017 issue.
+One finalist will be selected for each category as well, and they will each receive $100 and publication in the Winter 2017 issue.

 For additional details, plus all guidelines, please visit the official Lake Prize page.

 Looking forward to reading your work!